calculix/cae/README.md

 GUI/pre-processor for [CalculiX CrunchiX](http://dhondt.de/).
 Very simple, free and open source.
 Program is based on CalculiX keywords hierarchy.
 Written in Python3, utilizes PyQt5 and VTK.

-It is implied that you have already created geometry and generated mesh in some other software like [Salome-platform](https://www.salome-platform.org/).
+It is implied that you have already created geometry and generated mesh in some other software like [FreeCAD](https://www.freecadweb.org/) or [Salome-platform](https://www.salome-platform.org/).
 CacluliX CAE is designed to guide you through the keywords creation sequence and is aimed to help you reach correct input file with no mistakes.

 <br/><br/>